 \subsection{Pitch}

-As exposed in the previous subsections, to a note corresponds a sequence $T_i$ in which duration and volume are directly related to the size of the sequence and the amplitude of its samples, respectively.
-The pitch is specified by the fundamental frequency $f_0$ whose cycle has duration $\delta_{f_0}=1/f_0$.
-This duration, multiplied by the sampling frequency $f_s$ results on the number of samples per cycle: $\lambda_{f_0}=f_s . \delta_{f_0} =f_a/f_0$.

-For didactic reasons, be $f_0$ such that it divides $f_s$ and $\lambda_{f_0}$ results integer.
-If $T_i^f$ is a sonic sequence of fundamental frequency $f$, then:
+The perception sounds as 'higher' or 'lower' is usually thought in terms of pitch.
+An exponential progression of frequency ($f_i = f .
+X^i, \forall \;X > 0, i \geq 1$) yields a linear variation of the pitch, a fact that will be further exploited in Sections~\ref{sec:internalVar} and~\ref{sec:notesMusic}.
+Accordingly, a pitch is specified by a (fundamental) frequency $f$ whose cycle has duration $\delta=1/f$.
+This duration, multiplied by the sampling frequency $f_s$, yields the number of samples per cycle: $\lambda=f_s . \delta =f_s/f$.
+For didactic reasons, let $f$ divide $f_s$ and result $\lambda$ integer.
+If $T^f$ is a sonic sequence with fundamental frequency $f$, then:

-In the next section, frequencies $f$ that does not divide $f_s$ will be considered.
-This restriction does not imply in lost of generality of this section's content.
+In the next section, frequencies $f$ that do not divide $f_s$ will be considered.
+This restriction does not imply in loss of generality of this current section's content.